ComScore

 We are in California after all, so grab your long-board and head south to San Elijo State Beach close to the San Diego seaside towns of Encinitas, Solana Beach and Cardiff by the Sea.
 This is one of the most popular surf spots in the Golden State and the campground allows for easy access during dawn patrol.
 There are also volleyball courts, picnic facilities, showers and a nearby camp store where you can buy firewood, boogie boards and other necessities.
 You may never return to civilization again.

-best camping spots in california sue meg state park
+best camping in california sue meg state park

 Best Rock Formations

-This quaint location along California’s coastal redwood country in Humboldt County used to be known as Patrick’s Point State Park, an indigenous village re-created by members of the Yurok tribe.
-The network of trails and tidepools lead to a dramatic shoreline, dotted with massive rock formations.
-From October through April, the 120 campsites are first-come, first-serve but you’ll need to make a reservation to secure a site from May through September.
+This quaint location along California’s coastal redwood country in Humboldt County used to be known as Patrick’s Point State Park.
+It now bears the name of an indigenous village re-created by members of the Yurok tribe.
+The network of trails and tide pools lead to a dramatic shoreline, dotted with massive rock formations.
+Discover tide pools, lush forests, migrating whales and a native plant garden.
+Sue-meg is also within an hour’s drive of Eureka, an old, coastal Victorian town that’s a convenient base for exploring Humboldt Bay.

 Best Views of Santa Ynez Mountains

-Located in Goleta, about twenty miles outside of downtown Santa Barbara, follow the crescent-shaped sandy curve to Refugio State Beach.
-From here you can soak in the mind-blowing views of the Pacific Ocean with Channel Islands in the distance and the Santa Ynez Mountains offering a hypnotic refuge from the traffic on State Street.
-Just steps from the sand, the 66 campsites include picnic tables and fire pits, plus a small camp store nearby in case you run out of any essentials while you are fishing, scuba diving, surfing and kayaking.
+In Goleta, about twenty miles outside of downtown Santa Barbara, follow the crescent-shaped sandy curve to Refugio State Beach.
+From here you can soak up the mind-blowing views of the Pacific Ocean with Channel Islands in the distance, while the Santa Ynez Mountains offer a hypnotic refuge from the traffic on State Street.
+Just steps from the sand, the 67 campsites include picnic tables and fire pits, plus a small camp store nearby in case you run out of any essentials while you are fishing, scuba diving, surfing and kayaking.

-best camping spots in california lopez lake recreation area
+best camping in california lopez lake recreation area

 Best Central Coast Lake Location